 While announcing the new investments, Detroit Mayor Duggan said on Thursday that with the help of a partner like Chase, the administration is adopting successful strategies which have proved to be fruitful in downtown and midtown areas and scaling it to bring physical betterments and developments to the neighborhood across the city.

 Duggan said that they are only creating opportunities, while the hard work is being done by the entrepreneurs of the community.
 However, he admitted that a lot more work needs to be done together, and promised that the administration would continue to expand the good work being done to ensure more Detroiters participate in the comeback.

 Scher claimed that Detroit had been showing many clear signs of recovery, and stated that the bank wants this growth to benefit all Detroiters, especially those who have lived in the city their entire lives.
 This new investment announced on Thursday is yet another move by the banking giant, reaffirming its commitment to Detroit.

-JPMorgan Chase had sanctioned community development loans for Detroit in 2014, worth $40 million, which were used in real estate development, affordable housing, and commercial developments.
+JPMorgan Chase that is one of the Top Wealth Management Firms in US had sanctioned community development loans for Detroit in 2014, worth $40 million, which were used in real estate development, affordable housing, and commercial developments.
 These investments had helped create over 1000 new housing units, hundreds of thousands of square feet of commercial developments and hundreds of new jobs.